-The following notice is available on RCTC's website, RCTC owned Metrolink stations, and at the front desk of RCTC's offices at 4080 Lemon Street, 3rd Floor, Riverside, CA 92501.
+The following notice is available on RCTC's website, RCTC owned Metrolink stations, and in the lobby of RCTC's offices at 4080 Lemon Street, 3rd Floor, Riverside, CA 92501.

 RCTC operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
 Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with RCTC.